Separability and entanglement of resonating valence-bond states

 Here, $a_1,a_2$ are bulk configurations of $A_1,A_2$, while $b$ is the configuration of $B$, and $i,j$ are the boundary configurations.
 We have $\langle a_k,\ell | a_k', \ell ' \rangle = \delta_{a_k,a_k'}\delta_{\ell,\ell '}$ with $k=1,2$, $\ell=i,j$, as well as $\langle b|b'\rangle = \delta_{b,b'}$.
 We denote by $\Om_{A_k}^\ell$ the set of all bulk configurations of $A_k$ that are compatible with the boundary configuration $\ell$.
 Similarly, $\Om_B^{ij}$ is the set of all configurations of $B$ compatible with both boundary configurations.
 Moreover, because the energy functional $E(c)$ is local, we may express it as

-where $E(a_k,\ell)$ encodes the interaction in the bulk of subsystem $A_k$, as well as interactions between bulk and boundary degrees of freedom.
+where $E(a_k,\ell)$ encodes interactions in the bulk of $A_k$, as well as interactions between bulk and boundary degrees of freedom.
 It is similar for $E(b,i,j)$, except $B$ has degrees of freedom adjacent to both boundaries $i$ and $j$.

 With these conventions, the RK wavefunction \eqref{RKgen} reads